 But I’m working on the perfectionism that plagues me with the help of my secret online therapist.
 She’s not the only online secret I have.
 I’m also attending university through distance learning courses.

-My da would tell me I don’t need either a therapist or higher education.
+My father would tell me I don’t need either a therapist or higher education.

 I don’t know how Mick would react.
 I’ve never asked him, but keeping him in the dark so he doesn’t tell my father feels like the safest course of action to me.